This spot has been added by

 Lady Elliott Island is private and can only be accessed by plane.
 The best way to explore and snorkel the island is to book an overnight stay at Lady Elliot Island Eco Resort, the only accommodation available on site.

-Flights are departing daily from Bundaberg (the closest departure point, a 25-minute flight from the island), Hervey Bay, Brisbane, and Gold Coast.
+Flights depart daily from Bundaberg (the closest departure point, a 25-minute flight from the island), Hervey Bay, Brisbane, and Gold Coast.
 Day visits, including return flights, guided tours, snorkeling equipment, and the use of the island facilities, can also be arranged with the resort (from AU$500pp. from Bundaberg).
-For both of these options, you will find more information on the resort’s website.
+For both options, you will find more information on the resort’s website.

 Lady Elliot Island snorkeling map, Great Barrier Reef